-World Congress on Plasma Chemistry, will be organized around the theme “The Recent Developments and Advancements in Plasma Chemistry”
+World Congress on Plasma Chemistry and Plasma Processing, will be organized around the theme “The Recent Developments and Advancements in Plasma Chemistry”

 Plasma Chemistry 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Plasma Chemistry 2020